Injuries and Bruising Protocol for Immobile Babies and Children

-It is recognised that a small percentage of bruising in not independently mobile children will have an innocent explanation.
+It is recognised that a small percentage of bruising in immobile babies and children will have an innocent explanation.
 Occasionally spontaneous bruising may occur as a result of a medical condition.
-Nevertheless because of the difficulty in excluding non-accidental injury, practitioners should seek advice from a consultant paediatrician via Children's Social Care Services in all cases.
+Nevertheless because of the difficulty in excluding non-accidental injury, practitioners should seek advice from a consultant paediatrician via Children's Services in all cases.
 Child Protection issues should not delay the referral of a seriously ill child to acute paediatric services.
-If a child is in need of urgent medical care they should not delay sending them to hospital and the practitioner should inform Children's Social Care so they can commence Child Protection Enquiries Procedure.
+If a child is in need of urgent medical care they should not delay sending them to hospital and the practitioner should inform Children's Services so they can commence Child Protection Enquiries Procedure.

-It is the responsibility of Children's Social Care Services in conjunction with the local acute or community paediatric department to decide whether the circumstances of the case and the explanation for the injury are consistent with an innocent cause or not.
+It is the responsibility of Children's Services in conjunction with the local acute paediatric department to decide whether the circumstances of the case and the explanation for the injury are consistent with an innocent cause or not.
 Children should NOT be referred to GPs for a decision as to whether any 'bruising' is accidental or otherwise.

 Situations that should cause particular concern for professionals include:

 - Delayed presentation / reporting of an injury;

 - Admission of physical punishment from parents / carers, as no punishment is acceptable at this age;